Bayer-Group/paquo/docs/source/installation.rst

 This will create a **paquo** conda environment with everything you need to get started.
-It installs a special conda-packaged `QuPath <https://github.com/bayer-science-for-a-better-life/qupath-feedstock>`_ that we're currently using to develop `paquo` and also installs all the other things required to let you get started.
-You should be able to run:
+It installs a special conda-packaged `QuPath <https://github.com/bayer-science-for-a-better-life/qupath-feedstock>`_ that we're currently using to develop `paquo` and also installs all the other things required.
+You should now be able to run:

 .. code-block:: console